-School will use the UKCCIS Guidance: Sexting in schools and colleges, responding to incidents, safeguarding young people (2017) when dealing with incidents of sexting.
-DfE guidance, Sexual violence and harassment between children in schools (2018); Part 5 of the DfE, Keeping children safe in education - updated September 2022.
+School will use the UKCCIS Guidance: Sending nudes and/or semi nudes in schools and colleges, responding to incidents, safeguarding young people (2017) when dealing with incidents of sending nudes and/or semi nudes.
+DfE guidance, Sexual violence and harassment between children in schools (2018); Part 5 of the DfE, Keeping children safe in education - updated September 2023.

-Our response to reports of sexual violence and sexual harassment as guided by Part Five of KCSiE 2022
+Our response to reports of sexual violence and sexual harassment as guided by Part Five of KCSiE 2023.